 1. Determine the location of the wall hole based on the location of the outdoor unit.
-2. Using a 65-mm (2.5") core drill, drill a hole in the wall.
+2. Using a 65mm (2.5in) or 90mm (3.54in) core drill, drill a hole in the wall.

 NOTE: When drilling the wall hole, make sure to avoid wires, plumbing, and other sensitive components.